sagemath/sagewiki_to_gh-2022-10-10/magma.md

 === Some Basic Attributes of Schemes ===

-Again Magma has the following functions which I couldn't find in Sage
+Again Magma has the following functions which I couldn't find in Sage.

 {{{